ursa-mikail/KZG_polynomial_commitments/readme.md

-# KZG polynomial commitment scheme
+# KZG (Kate-Zaverucha-Goldberg) Polynomial Commitment Scheme

 KZG polynomial commitment scheme allows a committer (Prover) to commit to a polynomial with a short string.
 Verifier can send Prover a challenge, and of which she creates a proof against the committed polynomial.
 It has applications into Credentials and Selective Disclosure of Signed Data.
 ZKS (zero-knowledge sets), and Veriable Secret Sharing (VSS).
 We generate an order of polynomial, and send a random Evaluation Point z: